Danucas/finally_did_it/README.md

 - Django 3.0 +

 ### Install Django and required modules
-The installation script covers the mayority of dependency installations, if the environment fail please let me know via
+The installation script covers the mayority of dependency installations, if the environment fail please let me know via email <danrodcastillo1994@gmail.com> by now, I will take care of your need and try to solve the issue.

-<danrodcastillo1994@gmail.com> by now, I will take care of your need and try to solve the issue.
+Install all dependencies and modules

 ```
 ./install.sh
 ```

-go to the [checker_publisher]('/checker_publisher') directory and run
+go to the [checker_publisher]('checker_publisher') directory and run

 ```
 ./refresh_publisher  # This will run migrations functions and will